View full guide »

 b.
 Is an Electronic Travel Authorization (eTA) required?

 Most visa-exempt travelers flying into Canada must first obtain an eTA.
 The eTA must be obtained through an online application process prior to being able to board a plane to Canada.
 Once obtained, the eTA will be valid for up to five years.
-There are no eTA requirements for U.S. citizens or foreign nationals with entry visas/ TRVs.
+There are no eTA requirements for U.S. citizens, U.S. permanent residents or foreign nationals with entry visas/ TRVs.